 - Under Government Alerts, toggle AMBER Alerts on to reenable.

-What to do if Your Child's Missing?
+Steps to Follow if Your Child's Missing

 The National Center for Missing and Exploited Children® (NCMEC) outlines the following steps to take if your child's missing: